tromer-unb/RACE/README.md

 - Joint radial–angular correlations

 Unlike descriptors such as SOAP, the dimensionality of RACE does **not depend on the number of chemical species**, making it particularly suitable for:
 - high-entropy materials
 - multi-component systems
 - large materials databases
+- defective systems such as vacancy-containing structures

 ---